Frequently Asked Questions

 8. What are some other good resources to learn more about single-stair reform?

-Single-stair reform is advancing rapidly across the US and there’s a growing number of great resources out there to find out more.
+There are a growing number of resources on single-stair reform.
 Here are some of the best so far:

-In Austin, thank you to Chris Gannon, Felicity Maxwell, Parker Welch, and Timothy Bray for all their input and fantastic advocacy, which will hopefully soon pass into policy.
+In Austin, Chris Gannon, Felicity Maxwell, and Parker Welch provided input and advocacy.
 Adam Greenfield turned that advice into the website you’re now reading.

-Beyond Austin, thank you to Sean Jursnick from SAR+ in Denver for sharing much of advice that informed this website.
-And thank you also to Stephen Smith from the Center for Building in North America, based in New York City, for his advice and for his incredible leadership of single-stair reform on the national level.
-We appreciate Alex Hart Photography for letting us use some of their photos on this website.
-Conrad Speckert’s The Second Egress also provided invaluable information.
+Beyond Austin, Sean Jursnick from SAR+ in Denver provided a lot of advice and Stephen Smith from the Center for Building in North America, based in New York City, also offered invaluable advice and is leading single-stair reform at the national level.
+Alex Hart Photography provided some of the photos on this website and Conrad Speckert’s The Second Egress also shared invaluable information.

 Thank You For Exploring Single-Stair Reform.

-Let’s finally bring six-story single-stair buildings with extra safety measures to Austin!
+Good luck bringing single-stair buildings with extra safety measures to your town!